Bottles, jars, and wooden items

 Here are a pair of large vinegar jugs, 10" tall by 6.5" wide at the spout.
 I'm not sure how old these are but in the day of the plastic container, ANY pottery jug is collectable!
 The orange pot on the left came from Oregon, a Chinese couple had been using it for vinegar storage when it was acquired in 1999 by my source.
 The one on the right came from BC.
 Roy recently obtained one of these that has a label in Chinese and English describing the contents as "vinegar sweetened" and identifying the maker as Pearl River Bridge.

 Pearl River Bridge is a state owned food export company since 1954 in China.
-You can read about it at Pearl River Bridge.

 The characters on the bottom of the Oregon jug shown above---